leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 This page explains the principle and implementation of the XML-based Track Following Object, which is supported in openBVE v1.6.0 or later.

-## ■ Basic Principles
+## ■ 1.
+Basic Principles

-openBVE can freely run a Track Following Object on other tracks.
+A Track Following Object can run on any other rail index which has been defined in the simulation.
+They do not affect the signalling system.

 In order to do this, it is necessary to setup each object that you want to run using Track Following Object XML files.
 An example is shown below.